Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Weddle surfaces and the blow-ups of the exceptional lines

 \section{Weddle surfaces and the blow-ups of the exceptional lines}

 Since they were first studied, one of the key features of quartic Kummer surfaces was the fact that, over algebraically closed fields, they were isomorphic to their projective dual.
-As a result, projecting away from a singular point gives rise to birationally equivalent quartic surfaces known as Weddle surfaces.\\
+As a result, projecting away from a singular point gives rise to birationally equivalent quartic surfaces known as \textbf{Weddle surfaces}.\\

 In characteristic zero, the construction of these surfaces is the following.
 As described in Section \ref{compsection}, given a model of a Kummer surface in $\mathbb{P}^3$ as a quartic surface with sixteen nodes, we can construct a blow-up as the intersection in $\mathbb{P}^5$ of three quadrics.
 As this blow-up is a birational map, we can construct an inverse map, which is well-defined outside of the singular locus of $X$.
-Furthermore, as this map only depends on the four first coordinates $b_1,b_2,b_3,b_4$, the projection map of the first four coordinates $\mathbb{P}^5\dashedarrow\mathbb{P}^3$, defines a map from $Y$ into $\mathbb{P}^3$, such that the closure of its image is given by a quartic surface $W\subset\mathbb{P}^3$ known as the \textbf{Weddle surface}.\\
+Furthermore, as this map only depends on the four first coordinates $b_1,b_2,b_3,b_4$, the projection map of the first four coordinates $\mathbb{P}^5\dashedarrow\mathbb{P}^3$, defines a map from $Y$ into $\mathbb{P}^3$, such that the closure of its image is given by a quartic surface $W\subset\mathbb{P}^3$.\\

-After noticing that this map is well-defined outside of the subvariety $b_1=b_2=b_3=b_4=0$, which is precisely the exceptional line $E_O$ associated to the identity in the Jacobian, one can check that the Weddle surface geometrically corresponds to the map $\pi_O$ that consists of projecting $Y$ away from $E_O$.
-In characteristic not two, this transformation contracts the tropes $\hat{T}_1$, $\hat{T}_2$, $\hat{T}_3$, $\hat{T}_4$, $\hat{T}_5$ and $\hat{T}_6$, which are the ones meeting $E_O$, into singular points of $W$ of type $A_1$, which we will denote by $Q_i$.
+After noticing that this map is well-defined outside of $b_1=b_2=b_3=b_4=0$, which is the exceptional line $E_O$, one can check that the Weddle surface geometrically corresponds to the map $\pi_O$ that consists of projecting $Y$ away from $E_O$.
+In characteristic not two, this transformation contracts the tropes $\hat{T}_1$, $\hat{T}_2$, $\hat{T}_3$, $\hat{T}_4$, $\hat{T}_5$ and $\hat{T}_6$, which are the ones meeting $E_O$, into six singular points of $W$ of type $A_1$, which we will denote by $Q_i$.
 The expression in coordinates for these points in our model are given by

-From this description we deduce that, as the coordinates of the $Q_i$ depend exclusively of the \nobreak Weierstrass points, one can use these points to recover our initial curve $\mathcal{C}$ from the equation of the Weddle.\\
+From this description, we deduce that, as the coordinates of the $Q_i$ depend exclusively of the Weierstrass points, one can use these points to recover our initial curve $\mathcal{C}$ from the equation of the Weddle.\\